UCP, Business & Childcare: Getting Women Back to Work

 This announcement sounds great until you realize that the government is actually giving Alberta families $40 million less.
 On top of increased personal income tax, the reduction of assistance programs (including rental assistance, income supplement, and AISH), high bus fees caused by education cuts, reductions in programs like speech therapy, and massive job losses across the board, Alberta families and mothers are going to feel the pain.
 I fail to see why the UCP is patting itself on the back for a job well done while justifying a refusal to examine the needs of Alberta families by refusing to look at “ideological billion-dollar plans.”

 The UCP Doesn’t Hate Women.
-We’d Have to Be Important Enough to Hate
+We’d Have to Be Important to Be Hated

 The Alberta Government has made it much harder for any of us to go back to school or invest in further training.
 (If I had to describe the UCP’s treatment of education in one word, I would call it a tragedy.)
 If we can’t further our education, we are bound to remain behind men and will be limited to lower-paying jobs.
 This puts women at a significant disadvantage at a very fundamental level.

 Many of the women who managed to make it through the pandemic now face massive cuts and layoffs.
 How many of them will find a job with equal or higher pay?
 Hospitals and schools are often the only places in rural areas that hire women, so it doesn’t look good.
-The only comfort the UCP offered to healthcare workers was that they might get work from the private companies their jobs are being outsourced to.
-(More on this later.)
-Women who work in education?
+The only comfort the UCP offered to healthcare workers was that they might get work from the private companies their jobs were outsourced to.
+(This option is unlikely since most of these companies will operate in the larger centers and ship laundry and other services out to smaller centers.)
+Women working in education?
 You’re out of luck.

 UCP Values Power Over People